-It is the policy of this school that no pupil should bring any drug, legal or illegal, to school.
-If a pupil will need medication during the school day the parent or guardian should notify the school and ask permission for the medication to be brought.
+It is the policy of this school that no student should bring any drug, legal or illegal, to school.
+If a student will need medication during the school day the parent or guardian should notify the School and ask permission for the medication to be brought.
 This should be taken directly to the school secretary who will ensure a consent form is completed by the parent or guardian.
-Any medication needed by a pupil while in school must be taken under the supervision of the authorised member of staff.
+Any medication needed by a student while in school must be taken under the supervision of the authorised member of staff.

-The school will take very seriously misuse of any substances such as glue, other solvents, or alcohol.
-The parents or guardians of any pupil involved will always be notified.
-Any pupil who deliberately brings substances into school for the purpose of misuse will be punished by a fixed-term exclusion.
-If the offence is repeated, the pupil will normally be permanently excluded, and the police and social services will be informed.
+The School will take very seriously misuse of any substances such as glue, other solvents, or alcohol.
+The parents or guardians of any student involved will always be notified.
+Any student who deliberately brings substances into school for the purpose of misuse will be punished by a fixed-term exclusion.
+If the offence is repeated, the student will normally be permanently excluded, and the police and social services will be informed.

-If any pupil is found to be suffering from the effects of alcohol or other substances, arrangements will be made for that pupil to be taken home.
+If any student is found to be suffering from the effects of alcohol or other substances, arrangements will be made for that student to be taken home.

-It is forbidden for anyone, adult or pupil, to bring onto the school premises illegal drugs.
-Any pupil who is found to have brought to school any type of illegal substance will normally be punished by a temporary exclusion.
-The pupil will not be readmitted to the school until a parent or guardian of the pupil has visited the school and discussed the seriousness of the incident with the Head Teacher.
+It is forbidden for anyone, adult or student, to bring onto the school premises illegal drugs.
+Any student who is found to have brought to school any type of illegal substance will normally be punished by a temporary exclusion.
+The student will not be readmitted to the School until a parent or guardian of the student has visited the School and discussed the seriousness of the incident with the Head.

-If the offence is repeated the pupil will be permanently excluded.
+If the offence is repeated the student will be permanently excluded.

-If a pupil is found to have deliberately brought illegal substances into school, and is found to be distributing these to other pupils for money, the pupil will be permanently excluded from the school.
+If a student is found to have deliberately brought illegal substances into school and is found to be distributing these to other students for money, the student will be permanently excluded from the School.
 The police and social services will also be informed.

-Should the Head judge that it is appropriate for the pupil to be required to leave, they will present the case to the owner or a director and request approval for this action to be taken.
+Should the Head judge that it is appropriate for the student to be required to leave, they will present the case to the owner or a director and request approval for this action to be taken.